adryzz/tinyhttp/README.md

 This crate intentionally does not implement HTTP/2 (or HTTP/3), or any TLS integration

+> [!NOTE]
+> While this HTTP server implementation is under heavy development and working, it's NOT meant for production use yet, and its API surface is NOT stable.

 ## Design goals
 - No standard library
-- No dynamic allocations (unless you enable the optional `alloc` feature)
+- No dynamic allocations
 - No panics
 - Low memory/flash footprint
 - RFC compliant
 - Suitable for embedded web UIs
+- Blazingly fast (🚀🚀🚀)

 ## Design non-goals
 - Resiliency against state machine or Denial of Service attacks